zhaohuic/Docs/docs/Software/index.md

 If you are unsure about the version, you can also use `module spider Python` to see the different versions of Python and prerequisite modules to be loaded.

 ### Load Modules
-To use specific package you need to use `module load` command which modified the environment to load the software package(s).
+To use specific package, you need to use `module load` command which modified the environment to load the software package(s).

 !!!
 Note

     * The `module load` command will load dependencies automatically as needed, however you may still need to load prerequisite modules to load specific software package(s).
 For that you need to use `module spider` command as described above.
     * For running jobs via batch script, you need to add module load command(s) to your submission script.
 For example, to load `Python` version `3.9.6` as shown in the above example, you need to load `GCCcore/.11.2.0` module first before loading the Python module is available to load.
 To use `Python 3.9.6`, use the following command
 ```console
 module load GCCcore/11.2.0 Python
 ```
-You can verify whether Python is loaded using,
+You can verify whether Python is loaded using

 ```console
 module li